PgcEdit

 Microsoft has released its very bad Vista operating system.
 Unfortunately, some guys want to use it!

-Although PgcEdit works relatively well under Vista, there are some things you should consider.
+Although PgcEdit works relatively well under Vista, there is one thing you should know.

 There is now a standalone executable for Linux.